emil28092005/NIC_Project/README.md

 2. Install necessary libraries using `pip install -r requirements.txt`
 3. Edit parametres in `main.py` (Optionally)
 4. Run simulation using `py main.py` or `python3 main.py`

+## Note
+You can see the generated fitness statistics plot in fitness_plot.png after closing the game.